Active Alerts

 If you are experiencing a water, power, or sewer emergency or service problem call our 24-hour hotline at 3-1-1 or (415) 701-2311 from outside SF or log on at sf311.org.
 Learn more or review active service alerts.

 Save Water Outdoors Don't let good water go to waste!
 Imagine using water from your clothes washer to help grow the plants in your garden.
 Using graywater can reduce the amount of drinking water used for landscape irrigation and reduce water entering our sewer system.
 What is graywater?
 Graywater is water from showers, bathtubs, clothes washing machines, and bathroom sinks.
 It is water that contains some soap but is clean enough to water plants.
-For more information about graywater and its approved uses, please read our Graywater FAQ .
-For laundry-to-landscape (L2L) systems, only graywater
+For more information about graywater and its approved uses, please read our Graywater FAQ.
+For laundry-to-landscape (L2L) systems, only graywater from

 Leaks are common and can happen to anyone at any time.
 Many leaks can be easily repaired by customers, but they often go unnoticed.
 The Environmental Protection Agency estimates that the average household's leaks can waste nearly 10,000 gallons of water every year.
 They also estimate 10% of homes have leaks that waste 90 gallons or more per day.
 The SFPUC’s Leak Alert Program helps our customers find and fix leaks faster.
 While we provide tools and resources as a courtesy to help, it is your responsibility to find and fix leaks on your property.
 Where to start: Register for My Account to track